scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 When using this automated in-band renewal process, the request requires two distinct cryptographic signatures to ensure both proof of possession and authorization:

 - Proof of possession: the inner PKCS#10 CSR MUST be signed using the newly generated private key corresponding to the requested certificate.
-- Authorization: The AS MUST authenticate the request to the Issuing CA by wrapping the CSR in a CMS SignedData structure (cms_signed_request).
+- Authorization: The AS MUST authenticate the request to the Issuing CA by wrapping the CSR in a CMS signed-data structure (cms_signed_request).
 This outer CMS structure MUST be signed using the existing private key corresponding to one of the AS's currently active and valid AS certificate.

 # Deployment Considerations